 Even though seasonal employees are with your company for a limited time, they’re employed during one of the most critical times of the year.
 Just because you’re hiring employees for a fixed period of time, and not permanently, doesn’t mean you should rush the recruiting process.
 Given that you have limited time for training and onboarding, make sure to hire people who can best manage the job duties.
 The simplest way to ensure a good hire is to ask targeted interview questions to gauge candidates’ skills and make objective hiring decisions.
 Here are some examples of interview questions that will help you assess whether candidates are qualified for your seasonal positions:

 Why are you looking for a temporary position?

-Asking a candidate about why they are interested in a temporary position can be quite illuminating.
-It can help you determine if they like to move around or they’re testing out different industries.
+Asking a candidate why they are interested in a temporary position can be quite illuminating.
+It can help you determine if they like to move around or if they’re testing out different industries.
 It can also help to gauge whether they’d be interested in staying on full-time after the season.

 What are your work plans once the season is over?

 This question can help to assess the type of roles a candidate has their sights set on so you know exactly where they fit in your talent pipeline.
 In some cases, a perfectly strong candidate may be down on their luck in the job search and are looking for seasonal employment until something permanent opens up.
 Others will explain their plans for ongoing education or list prospective companies or roles they plan to apply to.